Mayor of Cambridgeshire and Peterborough

 CPCA is currently the only combined authority to have district councils as constituent members, alongside one upper-tier local authority (Cambridgeshire County Council) and one unitary authority (Peterborough City Council).
 However, as Cambridgeshire and Peterborough are included in the government’s programme of local government reorganisation – where councils in two-tier areas are replaced by unitary authorities – the constituent members of the combined authority will change in the coming years.

 Council control by party is split across the region.
-Cambridgeshire is under no overall control, but has a Liberal Democrat leader in a joint administration with Labour and independent councillors.
-Peterborough also has no overall control and is run by a Labour minority administration.
-Of the five district councils, Labour leads Cambridge City Council, the Conservatives lead Fenland and East Cambridgeshire councils, and the Liberal Democrats lead in South Cambridgeshire and Huntingdonshire, with East Cambridgeshire and Huntingdonshire under no overall control.
+Cambridgeshire is under Liberal Democrat control.
+Peterborough has no overall control and is run by a Labour minority administration.
+Of the five district councils, Labour leads Cambridge City Council, the Conservatives lead Fenland and East Cambridgeshire councils, and the Liberal Democrats lead in South Cambridgeshire and Huntingdonshire, with Huntingdonshire under no overall control.

 What are the powers of the Cambridgeshire and Peterborough mayor and combined authority?